 If you want to take a more direct approach, send out an email to your customer specifically focusing on the referral program.
 Make sure you personalize the email, so they know it isn’t another mass email that has been sent out to a sea of people.

 Here are some simple ways to ask for referrals in an email.
 Try using them towards the end of the email as a nice closing statement.
-Or, add the question to a fun image and link the image to a page about your referral program.
+Or, add the question to a fun image and link it to a page about your referral program.

 1. Do you know a friend who could use our service?